skywind3000/vim-quickui/DIALOG.md

 - Adjacent controls of **different** types are separated by `gap` blank lines (default: 1)
 - Adjacent controls of the **same** type have **no** blank lines, forming a visual group
+- **Separators** replace gaps — no blank lines are inserted before or after a separator

 ### Prompt Alignment

-Consecutive controls with prompts (input, radio, check with prompt) are automatically aligned:
+Consecutive controls with prompts (input, radio, dropdown, check with prompt) are automatically aligned:

 ```
 Name:      [skywind                       ]
 Email:     [                              ]
+Language:  [Python                       v]
 Role:      (*) Dev  ( ) QA  ( ) PM
 ```

-Labels do not break alignment groups; only interactive controls without a prompt break the group.
+Labels and separators do not break alignment groups; only interactive controls without a prompt break the group.

 ## Mouse Support

 - Click input — focus and position cursor
 - Click radio option — focus and select that option
 - Click check — focus and toggle check state
+- Click dropdown — focus and open popup list
 - Click button — activate that button and close dialog
 - Click close button (X) — cancel